 major for backwards-incompatible releases.
 Datasette is currently pre-1.0 so the major version is always

 patch for bugfix releass.

 Alpha and beta releases may have an additional

 b0 prefix - the integer component will be incremented with each subsequent alpha or beta.

 # Update changelog git commit -m " Release 0.51a1 Refs #1056, #1039, #998, #1045, #1033, #1036, #1034, #976, #1057, #1058, #1053, #1064, #1066" -a git push

 Referencing the issues that are part of the release in the commit message ensures the name of the release shows up on those issue pages, e.g. here.

-You can generate the list of issue references for a specific release by pasting the following into the browser devtools while looking at the Changelog page (replace
+You can generate the list of issue references for a specific release by copying and pasting text from the release notes or GitHub changes-since-last-release view into this Extract issue numbers from pasted text tool.